 “You’re doing this because you’re like this.”

 “I told you, you’re like this.”

 “Do you believe me now?”

-The present situation is connected to a fabricated and false assumption about the victim’s personality.
-The gaslighter may also bring up few and far between real events from the past where the victim did in fact not listen to the gaslighter.
+It connects the present situation to a fabricated and false assumption about the victim’s personality.
+The gaslighter may also bring up a few actual events from the past where the victim did in fact not listen to the gaslighter.

 “Remember how on our 10th anniversary I told you to….. but you forgot because you don’t listen to me.”

-All this is done to convince the victim that there is something wrong with them (they’re crazy or don’t pay attention) to the point that they become completely dependent upon the gaslighter to separate reality from fantasy.
+They do all this to convince the victim that there is something wrong with them (they’re crazy or don’t pay attention) to where they become dependent upon the gaslighter to separate reality from fantasy.